beretta/beretta.github.com/index.md

 ---
 {% include JB/setup %}

+Currently, I am working at [DISCo (Dipartimento Informatica, Sistemistica e Comunicazione)](http://www.disco.unimib.it/), [Università degli Studi di Milano – Bicocca](http://www.unimib.it/) as a PostDoc.

-Currently, I am working at [Institute for Biomedical Technologies](http://www.itb.cnr.it/), [National Research Council](http://www.cnr.it/).
+I have worked from April 2013 to December 2014 at [Institute for Biomedical Technologies](http://www.itb.cnr.it/), [National Research Council](http://www.cnr.it/) as a reserch collaborator.

 I have received my Ph.D. in Computer Science in 2013 at [DISCo (Dipartimento Informatica, Sistemistica e Comunicazione)](http://www.disco.unimib.it/), [Università degli Studi di Milano – Bicocca](http://www.unimib.it/), where I have received both my B.Sc. and M.Sc. degrees in Computer Science.